zachmccabe/zachmccabe.github.io/about.md

 North America and East Asia are where I have the most experience:

-  + Collaborated with small, remote teams across 12 timezones
+  + Worked with small, remote teams across 12 timezones
   + Began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) in the PRC and HK
   + Grew up in the US, China and Japan